joepv/joepv.github.io/_posts/2022-03-04-energypanel.md

 toc: true
 ---

 The FIBARO Energy Panel had a big update in firmware 5.093.
-I'll show you it gives you insight in your home energy usage and what is needed to fully utilize it.
+I'll show you how it gives you insight in your home energy usage and what is needed to fully utilize it.

 ## Why intelligent energy management?